cproctor/tcp-ip-simulation/README.md

 should be sent along the subnetwork; otherwise it should be sent along the main network.

-There are two rounds of the simulation.
-In the first round (about 8 minutes), students simply chat with one another.
-Each student has an assigned chat partner, but may chat with others as well.
+Encourage the participants to send messages to whomever they want.
+Sometimes I also encourage participants to mess with the system and see what they can get away with.
 The goal is to figure out the basic mechanics of communication.
 At the end of the first round, a discussion should uncover the following attributes of the system:

 - You have to query the nameserver before you can send messages to someone new.
-- Packets can take different paths to arrive at their destinations, and can take different amounts of time to get there.
+- Packets can take different amounts of time to get to their destination
-- If any rope were cut somewhere, packets would still be able to get to get to their destinations.
 - There is no way to really know who the message came from.
 It is possible to spoof other IP addresses.
 - It is possible to see what other people are talking about if you look at packets that are not yours.
+A really malicious agent could replace packets with new packets, and neither the sender nor the receiver would be able to detect it.

-In the second round, students will be required to transmit longer messages to each other, which don’t fit in a single packet.
-If students are doing well, you could steal some packets (or possibly even knock a few nodes offline).
-Before the second round, lead a discussion with students creating a protocol to transmit a message broken into several packets, a means of putting the messages back in order, and a means of re-requesting any packet that gets dropped.
-Then start the second round.
+If the participants are ready for a greater challenge, ask them to transmit longer messages to each other, which don’t fit in a single packet.
+Before this second round, lead a discussion about creating a protocol to transmit a message broken into several packets, a means of putting the messages back in order, and a means of re-requesting any packet that gets dropped.

 After the simulation, put students in small groups with different node types, so they can discuss their various experiences.
 If you try this with your students, I